 - Relational data store—Stores your organization's hosted feature layer data, including hosted feature layers created as output from standard feature analysis tools run in the ArcGIS Enterprise Map Viewer Classic or ArcGIS Pro.
+It also stores missions and locations for ArcGIS Mission

 - Tile cache data store—Stores caches for hosted scene layers.